 20. Every Door Direct Mail (EDDM)

 Every Door Direct Mail by the United States Postal Service is the cheapest and most effective method to deliver mail to the neighborhood and surrounding areas.
 For as little as $.18 per piece of mail plus the cost of printing, you can target mail routes around your listing.
-Click here to search for an address and find the mail routes that service the area and pricing for each home in the area.

 As you can see, having a reliable real estate listing marketing plan does so much for you and your client.
 It's vital that you not only create your plan but execute it consistently for every listing.
 Once you have the consistency down, it's only a matter of time before clients start coming out of the woodworks asking you for your expertise!